Serengeti Safari Camp

 December to March, is the Wildebeest calving season.
 In April and May, the rut begins and the plains dry out so the herd begin the journey north.
 June and July, the migration gathers momentum and the herds enter the Serengeti Western Corridor.
 It's here that the wildebeest and their newborn calves meet their first serious barrier in the form of the Grumeti River and its vast crocodiles.
 Between August and November, the migration reaches its northern range: the grasslands on either bank of the crocodile-infested Mara River which the herds must cross not once, but twice, as they complete their migration.

-Call us on to start planning your vacation to Serengeti Safari Camp or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your vacation to Serengeti Safari Camp or take a look at our itineraries to Tanzania

 Serengeti Safari Camp offers a unique opportunity to view the Serengeti wildebeest migration and the substantial herds of resident game.
 The camp is “semi nomadic” and shadows the migration, enabling guests to get as close to the migration as possible.